purescript-polyform/polyform/README.md

 You have to use `sequential` and `parallel` from `Polyform.Validation.Par` as I'm not able to implement `Parallel` instance for non monad (`Validation` doesn't form a `Monad`).

+## Project structure

+* `Validation` is the core part of this library where validation type is defined and it's parallel wrapper.

+* `Field` contains some proposition which can be a base for `Html` (especially `Field.Html5`) form validation.
+Other types of validation could also reuse parts of this helpers.
+You can find there also some generic solutions for choice and multichoice validation.

+* `Form` provides two types of components.

+    * First builds up default form value when composed.

+    * Second also composes serialization function.
+You can generate input for your form from your final value.
+Be careful it generated input doesn't have to be "valid" (you should probably mark input elements which you don't want to validate) ;-)

+* `Input` is a battle field which explores validation scenarios for different types of input.
+Currently we have: `Input.Foreign`, `Input.Http` and `Input.Interpret`.

 ## API Documentation